cescoffier/quarkus-openshift-workshop/docs/docs/transactions-orm.md

 ### Adding Operations

-Thanks to Panache, once you have written the `Hero` entity, here are the most common operations you will be able to do:
+Thanks to Panache, once you have written the `Hero` entity.
+For information only, bellow the most common operations you could be able to do:

 ```java
 // creating a hero